Americans with Disabilities Act (ADA)

 The Department has developed a procedure to ensure the prompt and equitable resolution of unresolved ADA complaints.
 This procedure is intended for citizens desiring to utilize NCDOT maintained facilities or access the Department’s programs.
 Items which can be grieved include a denial of a requested accommodation, the inadequacy of an accommodation, the inaccessibility of a program or activity due to disability, or discrimination based on a disability.
 This procedure is intended for use after all "local" attempts to resolve an issue have been exhausted.

-Grievance procedures for NCDOT employees or applicants for employment wishing to file an ADA related grievance:
+Grievance policy for employees or applicants wishing to file an ADA-related grievance:

 Architectural and Transportation Barriers Compliance Board (ACCESS Board)